 - b.
 Level 1B Screening: Those alternatives that were not fatally flawed then moved to Level 1B screening for a more detailed traffic analysis.
 Under this analysis, remaining alternatives were evaluated for level-of-service, travel time benefits, volume to capacity benefits, and delay time. - 3.
-Level 2 Screening: Alternatives that advanced to Level 2 screening were evaluated against environmental constraints, construction feasibility, cost, and secondary need components including the

-- ability to improve safety, improve freight mobility, improve system linkages, while minimizing community and environmental impacts. - 4.
-Level 3 Analysis: Those alternatives that advanced through Level 2 screening became Reasonable Alternatives which were evaluated in detail in this DEIS.
-From this, a Recommended Preferred Alternative was designated by SCDOT for the proposed project.
-This information is summarized at the end of this chapter.
-The detailed analysis of the Recommended Preferred Alternative and the other Reasonable Alternatives can be found in Appendix C.
+Level 2 Screening: Alternatives that advanced to Level 2 screening were evaluated against environmental constraints, construction feasibility, cost, and secondary need components including the ability to improve safety, improve freight mobility, improve system linkages, while minimizing community and environmental impacts. - 4.
+Level 3 Analysis: Those alternatives that advanced through Level 2 screening became Reasonable Alternatives which were evaluated in detail in the DEIS.
+From this, RA1 was identified as the RPA by SCDOT for the proposed project in the DEIS.